Markil3/JMEControllerConfig/README.md

 If you need examples as to how to implement these, see the :desktop submodule.

+If you wish to change the colors of the buttons, simply change the color values in the markil3.controller.GUIUtils class.

 ### Requirements
 * Java 8+
 * jMonkeyEngine 3.3+